ogbigboss/how-i-got-my-netflix-show-cancelled/ptxx/draft1.md

 # Potential remaining outline (in parts)

-1. Early August 2022 - late september, start with the Boss and end with the Fire.
-Make Dancing in the Dark jokes as much as possible.
 1. Flash forward: November 2022, maybe just include parts of the long ass tell all essay I wrote
 1. Late September post truck fire to the week before Halloween

 # Pt xx -- Late September (possible intro)